georgerichardson/nlpeasy/README.rst

 .. end-badges

-A package for building block style NLP pipelines using spaCy.
+A package for building-block style NLP pipelines using spaCy.

 * Free software: MIT license